Gifted Education Centre: One Day School

 The One Day School was founded in 1996 by Rosemary Cathcart.
 The first branch that was created was in Central Auckland.
 There are branches countrywide including Nelson, Tauranga, Hamilton, Wellington and Christchurch.

 One day each week students do not attend regular school but instead attend One Day School.
 To attend One Day School a cognitive abilities test needs to be taken and people are accepted if they are found to be in the top 5% relative to the participant's age.
 One Day School operates throughout New Zealand in school classrooms not being used for normal lessons.
 There is a cost, currently NZ$60 per week.
 The Gifted Education Centre can sometimes offer some fee subsidies and is currently trying to reduce the overall cost.
-The Gifted Education Centre also provides the on-line service GO!, aka Gifted Online, a programme for students wanting to attend One Day School, but do not reside within an area near a One Day School classroom.
+The Gifted Education Centre also provides the on-line service GO!, aka Gifted Online, a programme for students wanting to attend One Day School, but do not live within an area near a One Day School classroom.

 Several thousand gifted children have attended the One Day School since its inception.